JackHanke/msai349/project/README.md

 Run the initial setup when you first pull the repository.
 You will know if you ran it if you see the zip file dataset in your root and/or the data folder in the root directory.
 This will set up your venv, python packages, download the dataset from kaggle, and spit data into train-val-test.

-> Note: All scripts must be ran from the root "project" directory.
+> Note: All scripts must be ran from the root `project` directory.

 1. Create venv: